 - expand opportunities to attract and retain staff by reaching a larger, skilled workforce via teleworking

-While some businesses may be able to transition seamlessly to the NBN, many will not.
+While some businesses may be able to transition seamlessly to the nbn, many others will not.

 The most common issues are:

-- existing telephone equipment and internet infrastructure equipment is incompatible with the NBN technology
+- existing telephone equipment and internet infrastructure equipment is incompatible with nbn technology

 - costly disruption to business during the migration process